 2. Don’t just watch the experts but squeeze into a wetsuit and take to the water during a Go Ride A Wave lesson, with classes on how to hang five offered along the Great Ocean Road from Anglesea and Torquay to Lorne and Wye River.

-3. The Twelve Apostles, Loch Ard Gorge and London Bridge are famous Great Ocean Road destinations and while there are platforms dotted along the cliffs to offer visitors a view of the coastline another perspective is provided by 12 Apostles Helicopters during sightseeing flights.
+3. The Twelve Apostles (below), Loch Ard Gorge and London Bridge are famous Great Ocean Road destinations and while there are platforms dotted along the cliffs to offer visitors a view of the coastline another perspective is provided by 12 Apostles Helicopters during sightseeing flights.

 6. While Warrnambool is technically west of the Great Ocean Road this historic settlement is worth a visit with travellers able to step back in time at Flagstaff Hill Maritime Village and become immersed in the tale of the Loch Ard at the nightly Shipwrecked sound-and-light show.